kada2004/Modern_OLTP_OLAP_Data_Project/README.md

     * View all returned items

   Analytics Use Case (OLAP)
-  * Business Intelligence for the analysts to view aggragate sales over time and analyse the Trends
+  * Business Intelligence for the analysts to view aggregate sales over time and analyse the Trends
     * Total Sales
     * Sales  Over time
     * Top 10 Products by sales